Mohab-Sobhy/QuantumBookstore/README.md

 # QuantumBookstore

-QuantumBookstore is an object-oriented Java application that simulates a bookstore system.
-It manages different types of books (e.g., paper books, eBooks, showcase books), supports book ordering and purchasing, and integrates flexible delivery strategies.
+QuantumBookstore is an object-oriented Java application that simulates a bookstore system with support for book management and purchasing

 ---

 ## 📊 Class Diagram

-The UML class diagram below provides a high-level overview of the core classes and their relationships:
+The UML class diagram below illustrates the main classes and their relationships in the system:

 ![Class Diagram](UMLDiagram/ClassDiagram.jpg)